🍪 By using this website, you agree to our privacy policy

 You can then refresh the page and optimize it for a specific keyword to give it a better chance of ranking.

-First, you need to head back to the top pages by links report in Ahrefs.
+First, you must head back to the top pages by links report in Ahrefs.

-If you notice a page has a high number of links but not much traffic, it could be due for a refresh.
+If you notice a page has many links but not much traffic, it could be time for a content refresh.

 There are several reasons why this may be the case: